The Soul-making School

 gathering live every week or so (from anywhere in the world and in the comfort of your own home) with a soulful sisterhood community committed to learning more about Marion Woodman’s work and lineage.

-masterfully held by a wise crone and her team of wise women.
-You feel self-acceptance, self-love, and self-compassion— even for the so-called gnarly parts of you.
+allowing yourself to be masterfully held by a wise crone and her team of wise women — you feel self-acceptance, self-love, and self-compassion — even for the so-called gnarly parts of you.

 deepening into your Jungian lineage, working with dreams, a fairytale, and the symbolic world- and identifying archetypal parts of you, and your lived experience, that you couldn’t name before.